kkumyk/data-engineering-zoomcamp/5_batch/5_README.md

 ## Introduction to Batch Processing
 There are 2 ways of processing data:
 - Batch processing: processing chunks of data at regular intervals; e.g.: processing taxi trips each month.

 - Streaming: processing data on the fly; e.g.: processing taxi trips data as soon as it is generated.

 ### Batch Jobs
 A Batch Job is a unit of work that will process data in batches.

-BJs can be scheduled in many ways: weekly, daily, hourly...
+Batch Jobs can be scheduled in many ways: weekly, daily, hourly...

-BJs can be carry out using different technologies:
+Batch Jobs can be carry out using different technologies:

   - Python scripts
   - SQL
   - Spark which will be used in this lesson

-BJs are commonly orchestrated with tools such as Airflow.
+Batch Jobs are commonly orchestrated with tools such as Airflow.

 ## Introduction to Apache Spark